 1881: H.C.
 Smith stand was built.
 Extended c1908 and has changed little since.
 A member’s pavilion; a lady’s pavilion; a box for the governor.

-1882: There were also two tennis courts.
+1882: The ground opened.
+There were also two tennis courts.
 There was also a skittles alley, and the wooden building on the eastern side of the ground built in 1911 which still exists was the TCA bowls club.

 Cycling events have been held there, and in the 1890s winter afternoons were given over to baseball matches, and quoits was often played there in that period.